Supervisor Pat Herrity's Biography

 REGION, an association of Northern Virginia business

-first Chairman of Transportation Choice--an effort to promote use of
+first Chairman of Transportation Choice--an effort to promote use

 Chairman of the Northern Virginia Government Contractors